TimofeyTTT/Triangletracker/README.md

 ## Bugs
 There are no bugs but incase of one being found or dicovered let me know.

+## Behavior Driven Development
+1. Values Information / Input
+2. Validate values and Verify if its a triangle
+3. If Validation & Verification Fails, Show value is not a triangle
+4. Else, not a triangle

 ## Support
 If you have any issues using this app, contact timthomasmill@gmail.com